TheVidya/workflows/.github/ISSUE_TEMPLATE.md

 ---
 title: Behaviour added
-labels: accepted, declined
 ---
-A new behaviour was created
+A new behaviour was created.
+Environment variables are pretty {{ env.ADJECTIVE }}, right?